MAN ALLEGEDLY FILMED TEEN MCDONALD’S EMPLOYEE WHILE SHE WAS CHANGING

 Police arrested three additional people for an alleged robbery that took place at Barcade on West 24th Street at the end of September.
 Twenty-seven-year-old Gilberto Morales, 24-year-old Yannick Eva and 25-year-old Sedale Whyte were charged with robbery in connection with the incident.
-Town & Village previously reported that 27-year-old Adonri Imade was caught at the time of the incident.
+Town & Village previously reported that a 27-year-old was caught at the time of the incident.
 Charges on that suspect have been dismissed.

 DOG WALKER BUSTED FOR BURGLARIES

 Police arrested 23-year-old Joshua Wilder for burglaries he allegedly committed by using his access as a dog walker to get into victim’s apartments earlier this month.

 Police said that Wilder stole a yellow diamond ring valued at $95,000 from the victim’s apartment located within the 13th Precinct on Monday, October 15.
 The victim told police that Wilder, the dog walker, was the only other person who had a key to the apartment.
 Continue reading